Lukaszpg/PD2-Sanctuary-of-Exile/README.md

 ## Multiplayer

-Most likely will not work properly even in TCP/IP.
+This mod was not made with multiplayer games in mind and was not tested.
+Most likely will not work properly in TCP/IP.

 ## How to install